ExoticDG/WeatherAlerts/SECURITY.md

 ## Reporting a Vulnerability

   You can report a varnerability anywhere I (ExoticDarknessGaming -- ExoticDG) am.
 When I say anywere I mean anywere, as long as there is a way of makeing sure I get notified of it.
-Wether that by my Youtube chanel or one of the many tabs you can report things in this repo.
-Anyhting will work.
+Wether that be my Youtube chanel or one of the many tabs you can report things in this repo.
+Anything will work.